 National Women’s History Museum

 The National Women’s History Museum has launched “Women Writing History: A Coronavirus Journaling Project.”
 The Museum invites women and gender non-binary individuals to be a part of living history by keeping a journal.
-No deadline.
+Deadline: June 1, 2021.

 Since 2014, Rattle has been publishing weekly poems about current events.
 Editors have been publishing several per week lately in response to COVID-19 with a live streamed open mic every Sunday morning, where all poets are welcome to share their responses.
 No deadline.